HIGHLIGHTS - Key Macron quotes on his campaign for a second term | Headlines

 "We will continue with reforms to the labour market, continuing to simplify social dialogue, continuing to give visibility to employers and employees.
 We will continue with reforms to unemployment insurance to adapt it to the economic situation."
 INDUSTRY AND ENERGY

 "(Nuclear) is the only mix that allows us to reduce our carbon emissions in an efficient, rapid and sovereign way."
 "The State will have to regain control of several aspects of the energy sector.
 On the one hand, regulation.
 The rules governing prices at the European level, in particular our electricity prices, must be reformed.
-(And) we will have to take back the capital control of several industrial players."
+(And) we will have to take accumulate capital in several industrial players."

-DEFENSE SPENDING "We will hit our defense spending objective of 50 billion euros annually by 2025.
+On EDF: "On some assets the state will have to accumulate its stake and this will, moreover, go together with a broader reform of the leading French power producer."
+DEFENSE SPENDING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)